connect-group/terraform-aws-rds-finalsnapshot/README.md

 * [rds_snapshot_maintenance_lambda](https://github.com/connect-group/terraform-aws-rds-finalsnapshot/tree/master/modules/rds_snapshot_maintenance_lambda) - helper lambda

 > ###### IMPORTANT
-> When using the child modules directly, both of them must be used, even if you do not want to delete old snapshots.
+> When using the child modules directly, simply use the rds_snapshot_maintenance module and pass in the database
-> The second module handles some state information which must be implemented after the database instance or cluster
-> is created.
+> identifier.

 Usage With 'Built-In' Simple MySQL Instance
 -------------------------------------------